-Mysophobia is an extreme fear of germs and bacteria.
+Mysophobia is a fear of germs and bacteria.
 It is commonly called germaphobia.
-People with mysophobia may go to great lengths to avoid contact with anything that could be contaminated, which might include other people as well as objects.
+People with mysophobia may avoid contact with anything that could be contaminated, which might include other people as well as objects.

 The fear of germs can significantly affect a person’s quality of life, as they may be unable to participate in many activities or socialize with others.

 If a person has mysophobia, treatments such as exposure therapy and cognitive behavioral therapy (CBT) can be helpful.
 They work by helping a person confront their fears and identify and change their underlying thoughts and behaviors.

 This article provides an overview of mysophobia, including its causes, symptoms, and treatment options.

 Mysophobia is an intense and irrational fear of the following:

 It is a type of

 Mysophobia is different than a general dislike of being dirty.
 People with mysophobia may go to extreme lengths to avoid anything that could be contaminated.
 This can make everyday activities very difficult, as even coming into contact with common objects can cause severe anxiety.

 People with mysophobia can have excessive thoughts, or obsessions, that lead to repetitive behaviors or compulsions.
 This condition is called obsessive-compulsive disorder (OCD).
 A person with this condition may obsessively clean their body and home or avoid touching anything they believe may be contaminated.